 All these futuristic features are nice, but even without them this trimmer performed better than most other trimmers in plenty of our other tests.
 Most notably, the Remington ranked as our most durable trimmer, a bit surprising considering all its smart functions and heavy weight.
 But the Remington came out unscathed from our drop test, where we dropped each trimmer from a shaving position three times.

 Cleanup was as simple as popping the blade off and rinsing everything in the sink.
-The entire trimmer is washable, which came as another surprise due to its digitization.
+The entire trimmer is fully washable, which came as another surprise due to its digitization.

 The only place the Remington stumbled was in battery and aesthetics.
 It isn’t the sexiest-looking trimmer, but its shiny lights and touchscreen make up for that.
 In terms of battery, it lasted more than one hour and 20 minutes, which was below the one-hour-and-58-minute average runtime for the field.
 The charge time was also second slowest, at one hour and 50 minutes, which can be somewhat expected from a trimmer with this many smart features.